HwWobbe/Wip-Main/README.md

 ###### Tn
 ...

+- balance RopC & IVI focus
+  - OnTheList.EaOn may be an effective starting point.
+    - test this with DfCa
 - exploit Ai more effectively
   - Audience Tailored written summaries could help
     - beter ConText definitions are needed